Nearby cycles and semipositivity in positive characteristic: Local freeness

-The proof is by induction on the dimension $n$ of $X$.
+\begin{proof} The proof is by induction on the dimension $n$ of $X$.
 If $n=1$ then the assertion follows from the fact that torsion free sheaves on a smooth curve are locally free.
-Assume that the theorem holds for varieties of dimension less than $n$.
+Assume that the implication holds for varieties of dimension less than $n$ and let $X$ be of dimension $n$.